castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 The command is executed for the application and for every application in the application's dependency tree.
-The individual commands are executed in dependency order starting with the leaves of the dependency tree (see [Deploy the Application and its Dependencies](#deploy-the-application-and-its-dependencies)).
+The individual commands are executed in dependency order starting with the leaves of the dependency tree (see [Deploy the CDK Application and its Dependencies](#deploy-the-cdk-application-and-its-dependencies)).

 The environment configurations `dev`, `stage` and `prod` have been predefined and can be adjusted according to the project needs.